AWS IoT: Receive vs Subscribe

 iot:Receive

-Now, once a client has successfully subscribed to a topic (thanks to iot:Subscribe), the iot:Receive permission comes into play.
-This action governs the actual delivery of messages from the AWS IoT message broker to the subscribed client.
+Once a client has successfully subscribed to a topic, iot:Receive governs the actual delivery of messages from the AWS IoT message broker to the subscribed client.

-So, even if a client has the iot:Subscribe permission for my/device/data and has an active subscription, it still needs the iot:Receive permission on that topic for the messages to be forwarded to it by the broker.
+So even if a client has the iot:Subscribe permission for my/device/data and has an active subscription, it still needs the iot:Receive permission on that topic before the broker can forward those messages.